saros-project/saros/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **IDE**
-Are you talking about the IntelliJ IDEA or Eclipse plug-in?
+Are you talking about the IntelliJ IDEA (or other IntelliJ platform based IDEs) or Eclipse plug-in?

 **Additional context**
 Add any other context or screenshots about the feature request here.